kiriakos2004/DL_Democritos_ptyx/README.md

-# Predicting Ship Propulsion Power using Physics-Guided Neural Networks (PGNN) and Physics-Informed Neural Networks (PINN)
+# Predicting Ship Propulsion Power using Physics-Informed Neural Networks (PINN)

 ## Introduction

 This project belongs to master's thesis of the Inter-Institutional MSc entitled "Artificial Intelligence" that is organized by The Department of Digital Systems, School of Informatics and Communication Technologies, of University of Piraeus, and the Institute of Informatics and Telecommunications of NCSR "Demokritos". url: "https://msc-ai.iit.demokritos.gr/en".
-Project explores the use of Physics-Guided Neural Networks (PGNNs) and Physics-Informed Neural Networks (PINNs) to predict ship propulsion power.
-By incorporating physical laws into the neural network training process, we aim to improve the model's predictive capabilities and assess whether PGNNs /PINNs offer advantages over purely data-driven models.
+Project explores the use of and Physics-Informed Neural Networks (PINNs) to predict ship propulsion power.
+By incorporating physical laws into the neural network training process, we aim to improve the model's predictive capabilities and assess whether PINNs offer advantages over purely data-driven models.

 ## Repository Structure